'Community Hero Award' Presented To Sisters In Christ

 The hero got caught off guard.

 Carolyn Whitney attended a social-distancing gathering last week to congratulate Graceway Church for receiving a “Community Hero Award” from the Raytown Area Chamber of Commerce & Tourism Building Foundation.
-After Pastor Andrew Lkechukwu Adudu accepted the certification on Graceway’s behalf, Whitney was stunned when the chamber announced Sisters In Christ, the organization for she serves as executive director, was also being named a “Community Hero.”
+After Pastor Andrew Lkechukwu Adudu accepted the certification on Graceway’s behalf, Whitney was stunned when the chamber announced Sisters In Christ, the organization for which she serves as executive director, was also being named a “Community Hero.”

 “I just cried,” Whitney said.
 “I didn’t know it was coming.
 They just said, ‘We have another group we want to recognize today.’”